-Localization and translation are types of language translation.
-You can have translation without localization, but localization includes translation.
+Localization and translation are aspects of interpretation.
+You can have translation without localization, but you can't have localization without translation.
+Sort of like how a square is a rectangle, but a rectangle isn't necessarily a square.

-If you want to expand your business into the global market, it is important to understand the differences and to know how localization can impact your international content.
+If you want to expand your business into the global market, it is essential to understand the differences and to know how localization can impact your international content.

 What is the Difference Between Translation and Localization?

 Language translation is just that, translating source content directly into another language.
-Localization goes a step further into the cultural translation of content.
+Localization goes a step further and focuses on the cultural translation of content.

-Localization is the cultural translation of content that speaks the language of the target market and that understands its unique interests, history, cultural norms, and even legal issues.
+Localization is the cultural translation of content, taking into consideration language subtleties, cultural expectations, and target-market distinctions to convey the meaning of the source communication in a more culturally cogent manner.
+It's that deeper connection that makes sure what you're trying to get across is not lost in translation.
+(Sorry for the pun, but we couldn't help ourselves.)
+Localization focuses on understanding your target market's unique interests, history, cultural norms, and even legal issues.
 Products and services are adapted to meet the needs of the local language and culture.

 When Translation Is Needed

 When considering translation vs. localization, not all content requires localization.
 Literal language translation can be an effective way to communicate your functional or directive content.
-It must be error-free and communicate the information in a clear and concise manner.
+It must be error-free and transmit the information clearly and concisely.

 - A kitchen appliance instruction manual